How To Win Back Your Time With The Right Virtual Assistant

-But it’s not helping people reset their passwords or get access to their online profile or even scheduling an appointment with you or getting another statement or in the insurance world, getting a certification out.
+But it’s not helping people reset their passwords or get access to their online profile or even schedule an appointment with you or get another statement or in the insurance world, get a certification out.
 All of those things are administrative or customer experience or service related and for the vast majority of companies, they can help in that space, there are some tools and techniques that you have to implement.
 But that’s what their consultation is all about.

 They’ll sit down with the business, with all the key stakeholders, and they’ll determine, like, “Hey, maybe you need to implement Zoom meetings.
 Maybe you need to have an internal platform like Skype or Asana or Microsoft Teams or whatever the platform is that you’re on.”
 Slack is another great one.
 But they’ve been remote for 15+ years and they’ve helped companies create blended customer experience teams since their beginning, basically.

 And the one thing that people always say is, “Wow, I didn’t know that this would actually work.
 Could you help me in this other department, sales or marketing or maybe ops?”
 And so, they’ve had the pleasure of helping over 6000 businesses in the last 13 years.
 And it’s amazing what is possible with the way technology is today.